 (29) Appreciate Your Followers

-As you start to build a small but steady fan base, you should continue to interact with other users and be actively involved in the community.
+As you start to build a small but steady fan base of Instagram followers, you should continue to interact with other users and be actively involved in the community.
 Respond to their comments and even follow them and engage with their posts if you can.

 (30) Multiple Photos into A Collage